Overview

 For more general information about VCA and its requirements, visit these pages:

-A transition to the Voter’s Choice Act election model requires the Placer County Elections Office to consider many socio-economic and logistical factors when choosing the locations of both our vote centers and ballot drop boxes.
-Clink the link below for a demonstration of the different aspects the Elections Office considered in their selections.
+A transition to the Voter’s Choice Act election model required the Placer County Elections Office to consider many socio-economic and logistical factors when we chose the locations of both our vote centers and ballot drop boxes.
+Click the link below for a demonstration of the different aspects the Elections Office considered in their selections.

 Casting a Ballot